LCAV/easy-dsp/docs-source/docs/python-reference.md

 ```

+## Sending audio

+It is possible to send a new audio stream to the browser so it will play it.
+The configuration must be exactly the same as the input buffer (same number of channels, same rate, same number of frames per buffer).

+The method `send_audio(buffer)` accepts a 2D Numpy array, following the same format as the input.

 ## Using the data handlers

 After you performed some algorithms on the audio streams, you may want to display some outputs, like charts, histograms or new audio streams.